anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Passwords must be strengthened:

--  All vendors default passwords must be changed
+-  All vendors' default passwords must be changed
 -  Passwords must contain at least 8 characters as a minimal value, 14 characters length passwords are recommended
 -  Passwords must contain at least one upper case letter, one lower case